 Embed Env Vars in Files on a Nginx Docker Image with envsubst

-In this post, we’re gonna focus learning how to configure your Docker Image to support dynamic environment vars for your ngnix web server.
+In this post, we’re gonna focus learning how to configure your Docker Image to support dynamic environment vars for your Ngnix web server.
 This allows for more flexible front-end deployment.

-But before jumping into it, let’s have a small introduction about nginx itself and when you’d want to use and when not, and why Nginx should be used for front-end delivery.
+But before jumping into it, let’s have a small introduction about Nginx itself and when you’d want to use and when not, and why Nginx should be used for front-end delivery.

 What is Nginx?

-ngnix is a popular open-source web server software, It can also function as a reverse proxy, load balancer, mail proxy, and HTTP cache.
+Ngnix is a popular open-source web server software, It can also function as a reverse proxy, load balancer, mail proxy, and HTTP cache.

 When you should use it?

-ngnix is a versatile web server that excels in several scenarios:
+Nginx is a versatile web server that excels in several scenarios:

 2. Serving static content: It quickly delivers static files like images, CSS, and JavaScript.